-Respondents first argue that the person who persuaded Latif to travel to Afghanistan, is Abu Khalud, an Al Qaeda facilitator.
+Respondents first argue that the person who persuaded Latif to travel to Afghanistan, referred to in as Ibrahim Al-Alawi, is Abu Khalud, an Al Qaeda facilitator.
 It is not disputed that Abu Khalud also went by the name Ibrahim Ba'alawi.

-Respondents point to statements reportedly made by other Guantanamo Bay detainees who traveled to Afghanistan at the suggestion of Abu Khalud to show, as to each statement about Ibrahim, the similarities between their stories
+Respondents point to statements reportedly made by other Guantanamo Bay detainees who traveled to Afghanistan at the suggestion of Abu Khalud to show, as to each statement in about Ibrahim, the similarities between their stories and the one in 9 SECRET ALC: NO.